 It’s not always easy to accept compliments, but consider one of these five responses.
 It may give back to the giver more than you realize.

-*Restart Your Creativity in January 2016 with an intimate, rich 5 week online course only offered once a year.
+*Restart Your Creativity every January with an intimate, rich 5 week online course only offered once a year.
 This course is for you if you feel like your creativity is in a rut, or you want a jump start to the new year.
 See the weekly themes, the goodies you’ll receive, and all the other juicy details here!